 One of the pillars of our project is community engagement.
 For over two decades, Las Nubes Project has worked hard to create a space in which local concerns and initiatives are heard and addressed when possible.
 Our presence in the area was key to the creation of the Alexander Skutch Biological Corridor (ASBC) in 2006.
 This collective initiative involving local communities, NGOs, universities (including York), and other groups has provided an identity and pride to the communities.

 Our EcoCampus, the Lillian Meighen Wright Centre, located across the Las Nubes Biological Reserve serves as a local, national, and international hub dedicated to promoting Neotropical conservation and livelihood improvement, and is open to all visitors.
+Access to all the conservation areas is free of charge.
+Visitors must contact Las Nubes to book a visit.

 La Casita Azul is an education and learning resource centre that supports York’s increasing socio-environmental research, education and community outreach within Costa Rica.
 Situated in the midst of the local communities in Costa Rica, La Casita Azul supports and enhances York’s Eco-Campus in Costa Rica while playing an important role in research intensification, knowledge mobilization, community engagement, citizen science, research dissemination, engagement and outreach.
 Working closely with local community members and organizations, Diandra Arias-Vasquez oversees the day-to-day operations of the centre and plays many other roles such as organizing patron-driven courses.

 La Casita Azul offers access to the internet, online and print resources, printing and a place to study.
 It will continue to grow and develop relevant print and online resources in English and Spanish as well as continue to provide equitable access to relevant resources.
-Updates and weekly schedules are available on their Facebook page (below).
+Updates and weekly schedules are available on their Facebook page.

 Every year we celebrate the Alexander Skutch Festival on the weekend closest to his birthday, May 20th.
 This date coincides with the Summer Abroad program, and so the Festival serves as a space that gathers together York students and local communities.